Last Updated on Samuel Franklinby

 - 10 for most character builds to optimise your skill point gains to turn you into a deadly master of all Courier

-- At least 5 for players looking for an alternative to running high intelligence builds in Fallout New Vegas for difficulty or role playing reasons
+- At least 5 for players looking for an alternative to running high intelligence builds in Fallout New Vegas for variety, difficulty or role playing reasons

 Fallout New Vegas Starting Stats – Agility